 Improvements in Protein Bioprocessing

-As more and more protein-based therapeutics enter research pipelines, more efficient protocols are needed for characterization of protein structure and function, as well as means of quantitation.
+As more and more protein-based therapeutics enter research pipelines, more efficient protocols are needed.
+In particular, we need better protocols for the characterization of protein structure and function, as well as means of quantitation.
 One main step in this pipeline, proteolysis of these proteins into peptides, presents a bottleneck and can require optimization of multiple steps including reduction, alkylation and digestion time.

-We have developed a new trypsin reagent, Rapid Digestion–Trypsin, that streamlines the protein sample preparation process, reducing the time to achieve proteolysis to about 1 hour, a remarkable improvement over existing overnight sample preparation times.
+We have developed a new trypsin reagent, Rapid Digestion–Trypsin, that streamlines the protein sample preparation process.
+This new development significantly reduces the time to achieve proteolysis to about 1 hour, a remarkable improvement over existing overnight sample preparation times.

 How Does it Work?

 With this new trypsin product, proteolysis is performed at 70°C, incorporating both denaturation and rapid digestion.
 The protocol can be used with multiple protein types, including pure proteins and complex mixtures, and is compatible with digestion under native, reduced or nonreduced conditions.Continue reading “Widening the Proteolysis Bottleneck: A New Protein Sample Preparation Tool”